grew-nlp/grew_doc/content/grewpy/multi_corpora_counting.md

 ]
 ```

-The code below prints (on `stdout`) TSV data, with one lien for each corpus and one columns for each requet, with the correponding number of occurrences.
+The code below prints (on `stdout`) TSV data, with one line for each corpus and one column for each request, with the correponding number of occurrences.

 ```python_alt
 tab='\t'